markpmlim/CubemapUnwrap/Readme.md

-The kernel function (named compute) will transform the texture coordinates of each face of the crossmap to a direction vector which is used to access the correct face of the cubemap texture.
+The kernel function (named compute) will transform the texture coordinates of each face of the cross cubemap to a direction vector which is used to access the correct face of the cubemap texture.
 The table above will be useful when it comes to understanding the algorithm adopted by the kernel function.
 (Hint: 0.25 = 1/4, 0.50 = 1/2, 0.75 = 3/4, 0.333 = 1/3 and 0.667 = 2/3)

 The following table shows the mapping of textures coordinates to positions of the six 2D faces of the cubemap.